Understanding Dental Crown Materials: A Comprehensive Guide

 What are the types of dental crown materials?

-• Porcelain Outer Layer: The outside is covered with porcelain, which is designed to match the colour of your natural teeth.
+• Porcelain Outer Layer: The outside is constructed with porcelain to match the natural colour of teeth.

 pfm-crowns-inner-metal-outer-ceramic-layer